Jayaos/propensity_score_dl/README.md

 This repository contains codes for implementing models and reproducing the experiments in our paper ["Accurate Treatment Effect Estimation using Inverse Probability of Treatment Weighting with Deep Learning"](https://arxiv.org/abs/2406.08851).

 ![Sample Image](images/DLPS_fig2.png)
+We used deep sequence models (LSTM and Transformer) to estimate the propensity score using the patient's electronic health records.

 ### Installation